AudreyLL88/cw-store/README.md

 * This feature allows the user to contact the website's admin and send queries.

 * The Contact page allows the user to send a written query to the admin.
 The query is stored in the database and two email alerts are sent: one to the user to confirm that the message was received and one to the admin to signal the reception of a new query.
-The alert sent to the admin contains all informations given by the user in the contact form.
+The alert sent to the admin contains all information given by the user in the contact form.
 * The user does not need to be a registered user to send a query.

 All features have been manually tested, [**please click here to access the testing document**](TESTING.md)